Kruci-no/Chafee-Infante-ComputerAssistedProof/README.md

  Program cheaks if some defined set $X_0$ there holds

 $$ T(X_0)\subset X_0$$
 if the condition is validated the existence is of periodic orbit is validated.
+For computation of image it is using C0 rigrous algorithm of integration of pdes.
 Then program is trying to prove that it is locally attracting.
 Namelly it is cheaking if:

 $$
 ||\frac{\partial T}{\partial x}(X_0)||_{C_0}< 1.
 $$
+The computation of derivative is done by C1 algorithm of rigrous integration.
-- The set is centered arround the initial condtion form file ChafeeInfante\textFiles\initialValue.txt
+- The set is centered arround the initial condtion $u^0$ form file ChafeeInfante\textFiles\initialValue.txt,
 - File ChafeeInfante\textFiles\sampleDynOptions.txt contains options for the setting of the computed assisted proof for example:
 ```
 1e-4 1 3